About

 • Skylark - seen and heard along ousefleet trail and grazing marsh.

-Good numbers of water fowl e.g. Teal, Wigeon, Shoveler, Tufted Duck, Gadwall, Pochard, Little Grebe and Shelduck seen across the reserve.
+Numbers of water fowl reducing e.g. Teal, Wigeon, Shoveler, Tufted Duck, Gadwall, Pochard, Little Grebe and Shelduck seen across the reserve.

 Lots of passerines e.g. Reed Bunting, Chaffinch, Robins, Wrens, Meadow Pipit, Long-tailed Tit etc showing well.